mpetavy/prunsrv/README.md

-## PGOSRV
+## PRUNSRV

-### Project description of PGOSRV
+### Project description of PRUNSRV

-This is the automatic generated project description of PGOSRV.
+This is the automatic generated project description of PRUNSRV.
 Stay tuned for updates :-)

 ### License